 (Featured Image: by Vilho Nuumbala- Performance of Eenganga: Translations & Trance Formation)

 Having returned recently from a residency program in Germany, writer, artist, theatre practitioner, Nashilongweshipwe Mushaandja has deepened his research and practice intersects on activism and movement formation.

-Mushaandja strongly believes theatre can help us polish our skills to be disciplined and reading theatre makers.
-He says arts education in general is an important field that is generally undermined in Namibia.
-As a scholarly-artist, Mushaandja is always concerned not only at how many formally and informally trained artists we have, but also the low level of arts knowledge production locally.
+Mushaandja strongly believes theatre can help us polish our skills to be disciplined and reading theatre-makers.
+He says arts education, in general, is an important field that is generally undermined in Namibia.
+As a scholarly-artist, Mushaandja is always concerned not only at how many formally and informally trained artists we have, but also the low level of art knowledge production locally.

-“It’s not just about studying theatre and performance, it is also about producing and documenting knowledge that is relevant to the local context and obviously decolonize,” Mushaandja says.
+“It’s not just about studying theatre and performance, it is also about producing and documenting knowledge that is relevant to the local context and obviously decolonizes,” Mushaandja says.